dendrograms/astrodendro/docs/algorithm.rst

 .. image:: algorithm/simple_final.png
    :align: center

+In the rest of this document, we will refer to the individual points in this dataset as *pixels*.

-The way the algorithm works is to construct the tree starting from the brightest values in the dataset, and progressively adding fainter and fainter values.
+The way the algorithm works is to construct the tree starting from the brightest pixels in the dataset, and progressively adding fainter and fainter pixels.
 We will illustrate this by showing the current value being considered, with the following blue dashed line:

 .. image:: algorithm/simple_step1.png
    :align: center

-Let's now start moving this line down, starting from the peak value in the dataset.
-We create our first structure from this value.
-We then move to the next largest value, and each time, we decide whether to join the value to an existing structure, or create a new structure.
-We only start a new structure if the value is greater than its immediate neighbors, and therefore is a local maximum.
+Let's now start moving this line down, starting from the peak pixel in the dataset.
+We create our first structure from this pixel.
+We then move to the pixel with the next largest value, and each time, we decide whether to join the pixel to an existing structure, or create a new structure.
+We only start a new structure if the value of the pixel is greater than its immediate neighbors, and therefore is a local maximum.
 The first structure being constructed is shown below:

 .. image:: algorithm/simple_step2.png
    :align: center

-We have now found a local maximum, so rather than add this value to the first structure, we create a new structure.
-As we move further down, both structures keep growing, until we reach a value which is not a local maximum, and is adjacent to both existing structures:
+We have now found a local maximum, so rather than add this pixel to the first structure, we create a new structure.
+As we move further down, both structures keep growing, until we reach a pixel that is not a local maximum, and is adjacent to both existing structures:

 .. image:: algorithm/simple_step3.png